mikolalysenko/static-kdtree/README.md

 #### `kdt.ann(point, epsilon)`
 Return the index of the approximately closest point in the tree to the query point.

+**Time Complexity** Unknown.

 #### `kdt.aknn(point, k, epsilon)`
 Returns a list of the k approximately closest points in the tree to the query point.

+**Time Complexity** Unknown.

 #### `kdt.dispose()`
 Release all resources associated with the kdtree

+# Notes

+Time complexity results for approximate nearest neighbor searching seems very mysterious.
+I have not been able to find any good references/results on this subject that put hard theoretical bounds on these quantities.
+Any further information on this subject would be greatly appreciated.

 # Credits
 (c) 2014 Mikola Lysenko.
 MIT License